grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/03 Running xk6-browser.md

 Then, you can use [`check`](/javascript-api/k6/check/) from the k6 API to assert the text content of a specific element.
 Finally, you close the page and the browser.

-## Run both browser-level and protocol-level in a single script
+## Run both browser-level and protocol-level tests in a single script

 The real power of xk6-browser shines when it’s combined with the existing features of k6.
 A common scenario that you can try is to mix a smaller subset of browser-level tests with a larger protocol-level test which can simulate how your website responds to various performance events.